ebenryanmallory/upvotes/README.md

 More on the [Supabase JS client library](https://supabase.io/docs/client/installing)

 Next, from within the Supabase app, you will need to create a new table and name it "upvote" (case sensitive).
 Supabase has helpful templates for creating tables.
-Next, create a column with the following names: "feature_name", "feature_description", "status", "category", "type", and finally "votes".
-Choose text as the type from the dropdown, and int4 for votes.
+Next, create a column with the following names:
+"feature_name",
+"feature_description",
+"status",
+"category",
+"type",
+"votes".
 All names are arbitrary and you can use whatever you like as long as you update the code in your app.

 ![Supbase screenshot](supabase-screenshot.png)